Disclosure: This post contains affiliate links.

 The Ritmo Pregnancy Audio Belt delivers music, recorded voices, and sounds from your phone or mp3 player directly to a baby still in the womb through an innovative four-speaker surround sound belt.
 The belt itself also doubles as the perfect support belt for the active mother-to-be.

-Research shows that listening to music while in the womb has a stimulating effect on the baby’s brain and is associated with later learning and cognitive development.
+Research shows that listening to music while in the womb has a stimulating effect on the baby’s brain.
+Learning and cognitive development are often associated with music.
 Music continues to play a vital role after birth – first in prenatal bonding, then in the development of language, memory, and coordination.

 Learn more at http://ritmopregnancy.com/pages/the-science-behind-ritmo